nodameCL/PointNet-RDF-MDTraj/README.md

 Predict RDF distribution from a single molecular configuration dumped from MD trajectory

 ## Data sets
-The data used to train the model are compressed and available from https://zenodo.org/record/7776442#.ZCJ-7OzMKAo.
+The data used to train the model and available at: https://zenodo.org/record/7776442.

+*Due to the large amount of data, after decompressing the folder, the bz2 files inside also need to be decompressed to npz files.*

 ## train on different liquid systems
 e.g. train on Ar system: `python Ar_rdfxyzPT_finer_NPZ.py`